Which place is cheaper, Lake Garda or Milan?

 In July, Milan usually receives around the same amount of rain as Lake Garda.
 Milan gets 60 mm (2.4 in) of rain, while Lake Garda receives 62 mm (2.4 in) of rain each month for the summer.

 The autumn brings many poeple to Milan as well as Lake Garda.
 Many visitors come to Milan in the autumn for the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.
+Also, most visitors come to Lake Garda for the hiking trails, the shopping scene, and the natural beauty of the area during these months.

 In the autumn, Milan often gets more sunshine than Lake Garda.
 Milan gets 152 hours of sunny skies this time of year, while Lake Garda receives 137 hours of full sun.